Tracking events

 Call Track Result Click (

 clicklog) whenever a user clicks a result.
-Missing click events is the sole cause of a 0% click-through rate and all searches appearing as “ineffective” in the dashboard.Viewing analytics
+Missing click events is the sole cause of a 0% click-through rate and all searches appearing as “ineffective” in the dashboard.Analytics setup checklist

 Analytics data is available in the Cludo Dashboard.
 The dashboard provides:- Search term performance: top queries, zero-result queries, content gaps